scottglenblanch/algorithm-challenge-is-prime-number/README.md

 The demon asks you, "Be you angels?!
 If so, print me a list of all prime numbers from a range I will give you.
+That start number is always be 2 or greater.
+Then end number will be bigger than the star number.
 The range is inclusive with both the start and end points."

 You wonder why you got into this predicament.
 Perhaps it's payback for